 To assist the Board in understanding the NGP strategy, one year on from the launch of Imperial's overall strategy, and to allow the Board to make a decision on the NGP roll-out for the next few years, the NGP Strategy Team provided the Board with a brand experience for both EVP and heated tobacco.
 Brand and product display booths were used to bring the consumer, product and experience to life for the Board, together with a comparison to competitor brands.
 This was supplemented with a consumer immersion event, with Board members talking to a group of vapers and a cohort of heated tobacco consumers.
+In addition, the Board was presented

 In addition, the Board was presented with renewed analysis of the NGP landscape, together with data from the ongoing NGP pilots in Europe and the US.
 The Board was able to consider the Group's proposed footprint and category offerings with data points which indicated that with an improved product, focused execution, and a clear and differentiated target consumer, Imperial should be able to start building its NGP share position.
-Linked to this was consideration of the need to establish and maintain key supplier partnerships, as well as an understanding of the regulatory environment in the short, medium and longer term.
+Linked to this was consideration of the need to establish and maintain key supplier partnerships, as well as an